 In this instance, the government might construct a bridge to the coastal farms or go about removing piranhas from the river.
 If all the beneficial trades that were prevented from happening earlier do indeed occur, then society will reach a competitive equilibrium as a result of the government’s actions.

 1) For smaller market failures, the government shouldn’t always intervene.
-The cost of taxpayer dollars and human resources may outweigh the benefits of a competitive equilibrium in society.
+The cost of taxpayer dollars and human resources may outweigh the benefits of gaining a competitive equilibrium in society.

 2) Government involvement can also be the source of deadweight loss through its direct and indirect effects on supply and demand that result in unrealized transactions.